Odawara District

 "Told you," said Johnson.

 President Kanda tacked the address of the hospital on the bulletin board in the foyer.
-Thackeray and Matlock decided to go visiting after lunch.
+Thackeray and Matlock decided to visit after lunch.

 Brother Iwakawa said, "I gave them the answer to that question they asked you."